woossi0/suite/docs/usermanual/source/intro/extensions.rst

 App Schema
 ----------

-.. note:: OpenGeo Suite Enterprise only.
+.. note:: Boundless Suite Enterprise only.

 The Application Schema (or App Schema) extension allows the ability to apply a mapping from a simple data store such as a shapefile or database table to one or more complex feature types, conforming to a GML application schema.